 J.M.
-Schott emigrated from the Franconia area of Bavaria, Germany to America, arriving in July,1866.
-With a background in brewing and cooperage (barrel making) he found a job with Schaefer Brewing in New York City for a couple of years.
+Schott emigrated from the Franconia area of Bavaria, Germany to America, arriving in New York City in July,1866.
+With a background in brewing and cooperage (barrel making) he found a job with Schaefer Brewing in the city where he arrived for about three years.
 It was there that he became friends with a son of Christian Moerlein, who was serving as an apprentice.
-Through this acquaintance, J.M. moved his family to Cincinnati around 1870 and obtained employment at Morelein Brewing in the Over-the-Rhine (OTR), living nearby.
+Through this acquaintance, J.M. moved his family to Cincinnati around 1870 and obtained employment at the Morelein Brewing Co. in the Over-the-Rhine (OTR), living nearby.
 Apparently, he left Moerlein after just a year or two.
 By 1872, it appears J.M. may have been working on his own as a cooper and living on Pleasant Street in the OTR.
 By 1876, J.M. settled on the east side of Browne St. (now McMicken Avenue) between Tafel Street and Marshall Avenue.
-His family lived on the upper floor of a 3-story building that he owned, while operating a saloon on the lower level.
+His family lived on the upper floor of a three-story building that he owned, while operating a saloon on the street level.
 J.M. established a cooperage firm next to the saloon in the late 1870s or early 1880s.
-All his sons eventually became part of the family business before his death in 1903, and they operated it into the 1930s.
+All his sons eventually became part of the family business before his death in 1903, and they operated it into the late 1930s or early 1940s.

 THE J.M.
 SCHOTT FAMILY